 How the Canonical Tag Helps You Control Duplicate Content

 Duplicate content is to search engines what a wrench is to a spinning gear.
-When a site has two or more identical versions of the same content, Google doesn’t know which version to index, which should rank for search results or what to do with link metrics.
+When a site has two or more identical versions of the same piece of content, Google doesn’t know which version to index, which should rank for search results or what to do with link metrics.
 Worse still, its bots may spend valuable time crawling multiple copies of the same page rather than crawling the site’s new or updated content.

 Even so, the less duplicate content a site has, the more likely it is to be efficiently crawled and achieve greater prominence in search results.